 I don’t care that you feel the need to thank that site owner

 Who doesn’t like incoming links?
 Dishing them out is generous, no doubt about it.
-The problem is your site has an audience and that audience doesn’t care and shouldn’t be expected to care about your wish to thank X, Y or Z. It’s simply irrelevant to your visitors.
+The problem is your site has an audience and that audience doesn’t care and shouldn’t be expected to care that you wish to thank X, Y or Z. It’s simply irrelevant to your visitors.

 It can be bad for SEO